Virtual Training: Maximize Your Team’s Potential With an LMS

 It was on the rise before that, but with the rapid adoption of remote work across industries due to necessity, it became one of the dominant examples of online learning.
 LMS tools allow learners to explore other company resources like intranet workspaces and internal messaging tools so they can better adapt to the processes used by teams at your company.

 When you build an LMS orientation, the tools in today’s adaptive learning environments provide a little extra help.
 Not only do they give users insights about their behavior within the system, but they also serve new and review material to suit the user’s actual mastery of various course goals.
 As a result, an LMS orientation classroom can be built to keep learners in the course until they are ready to navigate other courses.

 YOU MIGHT ALSO LIKE | ‘How to Transition to a Successful Virtual Learning Environment’

 Top 4 Challenges of Training With an LMS

 Online training provides an array of opportunities and advantages, but like any learning tool, it also has challenges and limitations.
 In some cases, that means there are things you will always be able to teach a little more effectively in a face-to-face, hands-on environment.
 In others, it just means you need to rise to the challenge and innovate in-course solutions that make the most of your LMS training.

 1. Engagement & Buy-In Among New Users

-Online learning has dealt with that challenge from day one because of the way it has grown alongside widespread cultural adoption of online spaces generally.
-Even experienced users can have difficulty building the habits involved when you begin navigating new systems, so feedback tools that re-engage lapsed users are essential.
+Online learning has dealt with that challenge from day one because of the way it has grown alongside the widespread cultural adoption of online spaces generally.
+Even experienced users can have difficulty building the habits involved when they begin navigating new systems, so feedback tools that re-engage lapsed users are essential.